tdammers/ginger2/README.markdown

 - Line statements (using a leading `#` to mark a line as a statement, instead of `{% ... %}` markers).
-- Template objects (passing an expression to `extends` that evaluates to a template, instead of passing a template name as a string).
+- Template objects (passing an expression to `extends` that evaluates to a template, instead of passing a template name as a string) are not supported.
 - Ginger 2 makes no distinction between mutable "lists" and immutable "tuples";
   there are only immutable lists.